Small Business Funding

 Yes — pet groomers can get business funding, and the right option usually turns on your steady appointment volume and card sales rather than a big balance sheet.
-Because grooming is equipment-heavy, appointment-driven, and seasonal around holidays and shedding season, lenders that understand service businesses look at your booking consistency first.
-One 2-minute application gets you matched to the lenders whose guidelines you meet, and checking your options won't affect your credit score.
+Because grooming is equipment-heavy, appointment-driven, and seasonal around holidays and shedding season, funders that understand service businesses look at your booking consistency first.
+One 2-minute application gets you matched to the funders whose guidelines you meet, and checking your options won't affect your credit score.

 Why is funding different for a pet grooming business?